 Indeed, a close look at the fashion industry today reveals much more than just the latest trends.
-In fashion and fashion media, binaries — like the local and the global, the modern and the traditional, the civilized and the barbaric — are constantly being constructed, fastened and reified.
+In fashion and fashion media, binaries — like the local and the global, the modern and the traditional, the civilized and the barbaric — are constantly being constructed, fastened, and reified.

 As designers continue to release fantasy collections inspired by their latest trip to exotic, mystical and faraway lands (Michael Kors, Giorgio Armani) and fashion editorials feature white models amidst backgrounds of hyper-sexualized dark bodies in seemingly equally dark continents (Daria Werbowy for Interview Magazine), it is clear that for the fashion world, Africa represents a sort of otherness.
-That otherness, and especially the sexuality of the other, is marketed as flavor and spice, something new, sexually raw and stimulating.
-Whether depicted in high-fashion advertisements or on the runway, racial difference becomes both at once threateningly pleasurable and seductively dangerous, positioning it at the intersection of most intimate obsessions with desire and death.
+That otherness, and especially the sexuality of the other, is marketed as flavor and spice, something new, sexually raw, and stimulating.
+Whether depicted in high-fashion advertisements or on the runway, the racial difference becomes both at once threateningly pleasurable and seductively dangerous, positioning it at the intersection of most intimate obsessions with desire and death.

 Ten years ago, Senegalese designer Adama Paris created Dakar Fashion Week in an effort to highlight local designs and celebrate Senegalese fashion, art, and self-expression.
 Although its beginnings were humble, it has now become a major platform for Senegalese and other international designers to showcase their talents.
-This year featured designers from over 15 countries including Morocco, Pakistan, Haiti, Mali, Egypt and Ivory Coast, and was made open to the public.
+This year featured designers from over 15 countries including Morocco, Pakistan, Haiti, Mali, Egypt, and Ivory Coast, and was made open to the public.

 Why did you start Dakar Fashion Week?

-I wanted to create a platform for African designers that wanted to show their work in Africa and to showcase their designs to African buyers and viewers.
+I wanted to create a platform for African designers that wanted to show their work in Africa and showcase their designs to African buyers and viewers.
 During the past 10 years, it’s been getting bigger and better.
 We’re getting lots of interest from designers all over the continent, which is great.
 We’re aiming to be a big fashion week like Paris or London – to really be able to showcase any designer who wants to sell and show their designs in Africa.

 You mentioned that designers sometimes have difficulty in finding local and international markets to distribute their creations.